syncfusion-content/uwp-docs/uwp/SfGroupBar/Sizing-Collapsed-Content.md

 ## Displaying PopUp in Default Size

-PopUp can be displayed in equal height of the popup expander button in `SfGroupBar` by setting `PoupSizeMode` as DefaultSize.
+PopUp can be displayed in equal height of the popup expander button in `SfGroupBar` by setting `PopupSizeMode` as DefaultSize.

 {% tabs %}